NIVANorge/Mobius2/HOW_TO_BUILD.md

 ## Build Mobius2

-To build the preliminary test, you only need to run compile.bat (if all the paths in it are correct)
+To build the preliminary test, you only need to run Mobius2/tests/compile.bat (if all the paths in it are correct)

 It will produce prelim_test.exe, which you can run using

 	prelim_test.exe ../models/models/simplyq_model.txt ../models/models/data/tarland_simplyq.dat

 It produces a results.dat file.